Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ## Extensions

 The Dynamic Mapper can be extended on multiple layers.
-Check out the [Extenions Guide](/EXTENSIONS.md) if you want to add customer mapper or connectors.
+Check out the [Extensions Guide](/EXTENSIONS.md) if you want to add customer mapper or connectors.

 ## Limitations